 We raced to get to the 12:00 pm St. Augustine Bridge of Lions opening to beat the worst of the incoming winds for docking.
-According to both Aquamaps and the Waterway Guide, we were told us that The Bridge of Lions opens on the hour and half hour on national holidays, and we arrived on Thanksgiving (a National Holiday).
-When we called the bridge to alert them to our approach, we were told that the next opening wouldn’t be until 12:30 pm.
+According to both Aquamaps and the Waterway Guide, we were told that The Bridge of Lions opens on the hour and half hour on national holidays, and we arrived on Thanksgiving (a National Holiday).
+When we called the bridge (at 11:55 am) to alert them of our approach, we were told that the next opening wouldn’t be until 12:30 pm.
 WHAT??
 So we bobbed and manuvered for 35 minutes in rising winds to get through the bridge to the St. Augustine City Marina just on the other side.
 Sigh.
 So close, yet so far!
 FYI, we took a walk the next day across the bridge, and asked the bridge tender on duty about that, and he confirmed the information we had from Aquamaps and Waterway Guide was correct, and was surprised we (and others) were forced to wait.
 Sounds like someone was cranky about working on Thanksgiving.

 Waiting in the wind for the Bridge of Lions to open

 We left at 6:40 am, so we had a nice piece of the afternoon to explore downtown once we got settled in at 12:40 pm.
 We loved St. Augustine, except that it is a super touristy (a bit tacky) town outside of the immediate downtown center.
 Our advice: focus your time in the beautiful, historic core of downtown, and stay away from the “Ripley’s Believe it or Not”, “Fountain of Youth” and “Alligator Farm” displays.
 We wandered a bit of downtown in a drizzle, but it was a short-lived walk due to increasing rain (and flooding).

 St. Augustine wanderings before the rain (again!)